Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Discussion

 We acknowledge several limitations of our generalizability analyses which merit further study.
 First, we have created the cohort samples (CNICS and WIHS) by applying the ACTG trial inclusion criteria but without matching the recruitment years.
 Because the majority of our data is from the post-HAART era, we prioritized addressing the differences concerning the observed clinical characteristics rather than the unobserved differences related to calendar year.
 In other words, we have assumed that the trials and the harmonized cohorts are sampled from the same underlying target population, even if the recruitment years do not completely overlap.
 It would be of interest to ascertain additional data that also eliminate the temporal differences between trials and cohorts.
 Second, we have excluded the participants in ACTG trials with missing CD4 counts at follow-up.
-If the outcomes are not missing completely at random \citep{Rubin1976}, the difference-in-means estimator of the SATE may be biased, which can lead to a biased IPSW estimate of PATE, even if the sampling score model is correctly specified.
-If the outcomes are missing at random, one could apply our generalizability estimators to multiply-imputed trial data sets and combine the results using the Rubin's rule. {Third, we assumed the absence of treatment noncompliance, whereas ACTG patients could discontinue the prescribed treatment prematurely.
-Addressing treatment noncompliance in trials can motivate alternative and interpretable target PATE estimands.
-For example, \citet{rudolph2017robust} has developed target maximum likelihood estimators and provided a comprehensive treatment for causal transportability across study sites that accounts for noncompliance in the trials.
-More recently, \citet{lu2019generalizing} has considered inverse probability of censoring weights \citep{robins2000correcting} to generalize the per-protocol effect with protocol deviation and informative drop-out.
-In future work, we plan to extend our DR estimators along these lines to address premature treatment discontinuation in ACTG trials.
+If the outcomes are not missing completely at random, the difference-in-means estimator of the SATE may be biased, which can lead to a biased IPSW estimate of PATE, even if the sampling score model is correctly specified.
+If the outcomes are missing at random, one could apply our generalizability estimators to multiply-imputed trial data sets and combine the results using the Rubin's rule.
+Finally, we have defined the causal estimand based on the entire population including the trial participants.
+An equally relevant estimand is the target average treatment effect (TATE) among the trial non-participants, defined as $\text{TATE} =\bE(Y^1-Y^0|S=0)$ \citep{Nguyen2017}.
+Estimation of TATE requires the use of inverse odds weights \citep{Westreich2017} instead of the inverse probability of sampling weights.
+When the cohort sample is a subset of the target population ($m<N$), it would be interesting to further investigate the necessity or potential benefit of incorporating the target population size $N$ to the inverse odds weights, similar to the arguments made in Section \ref{sec:prelim}.